How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Solo travelers, couples, families, beach bums, nature lovers

 Bohol is not your typical beach destination.
-Aside from its white-sand beaches, Bohol has some of the unique tourist spots in the Philippines, such as the famous Chocolate Hills and Philippine Tarsier Sanctuary.
+Aside from its white-sand beaches, Bohol has some unique tourist spots in the Philippines, such as the famous Chocolate Hills and Philippine Tarsier Sanctuary.
 Its natural and man-made wonders are also worth exploring.

 Top things to do in Bohol